New Hampshire vs Ball State Prediction — AI Finds CAN'T MISS CFB Lines & Props (Sep 13)

 — Ball State Football (@BallStateFB) September 6, 2025

-Remi, our AI sports wizard, has been pouring over exorbitant amounts of data from every past game between the Wildcats and Cardinals and using recursive machine learning and cutting-edge AI to crunch the data to a single cover probability.
+Remi, our AI sports genius, has been pouring over exorbitant amounts of data from every simulation between the Wildcats and Cardinals and using recursive machine learning and industry leading AI to analyze the data to a single cover probability.

-Interestingly enough, the data has been most fixated on the trending emphasis emotional bettors regularly put on Ball State’s strength factors between a Wildcats team going up against a possibly improved Cardinals team.
-In reality, the true game analytics appear to reflect a moderate lean against one Vegas line in particular.
+Interestingly enough, the data has been most fixated on the trending weight emotional bettors regularly put on Ball State’s strength factors between a Wildcats team going up against a possibly deflated Cardinals team.
+Trends look to say the true game analytics might reflect a strong lean against one Vegas line in particular.

 Unlock this in-depth AI prediction and all of our CFB AI picks for FREE now.